I still have a craving for real Surinamese cuisine as I’m from the former Dutch colony, Suriname.

 What is ‘Surinamese cuisine’, you may ask?
 It’s hard to define but there was an interesting research about the origins of the dishes we have.
 For some it’s easy to tell like the nasi and bami goreng (fried rice and noodles) as they are from my other roots, Indonesia.
 Roti comes from motherland India, and there’s even a Jewish oven-dish known as ‘pom’.

-Digging into the history of these dishes gives you an interesting tale and history of how this country has shaped itself through its inhabitants and mixing not only their cultures but also their cooking.
+Digging into the history of these dishes gives you an interesting history of how this country has shaped itself through its inhabitants and mixing not only their cultures but also their cooking.

 Three places to challenge your taste buds are Kiem Foei or Cong’s Place at ‘China Town’ but I also frequent Happy Wok.